dxos/dxos/docs/docs/specs/v0.2/composer.md

 ## Definitions

 - **Surface**: A way of delegating the concrete presentation of a piece of UI to external plugins.
-A surface is a React component which accepts a data context (datum), a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
+A surface is a React component which accepts a data context, a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
 Some surfaces render one component at a time, others can render more than one with a specific layout rule (i.e. arranging them horizontally or vertically).
 - **Component**: A regular react component.
 Components are free to nest as many Surfaces within them as necessary.
 - **Application**: A component which can assume it owns the whole screen.
 - **Plugin**: A unit of containment of modular functionality that can be statically compiled into an application (in later versions, loaded dynamically).
 Plugins provide things like components and other data to the Application.